 - St. Lawrence County Public Transit is offering SUNY Potsdam students alternate transportation during business hours from Monday through Friday, between 9 a.m. and 5 p.m.

 - Transportation is limited to trips in the following categories: Medical appointments, employment, pharmacy or food sources.
 To request a ride, fill out this form.
 Note: Riders can only go 1 person per vehicle due to social distancing – friends cannot share rides.

-- Prior to your ride, you are expected to wash your hands, per CDC guidelines.
+- Face coverings are required.
+Prior to your ride, you are expected to wash your hands, per CDC guidelines.
 Drivers also following a handwashing protocol and the vehicles are disinfected regularly.

 - If you are unable to leave campus but would like to arrange for pick-up/delivery of your prepurchased food or pharmacy items, call (315) 386-2600.
 Items must be paid for in advance.